Homemade Blackened Seasoning Blend recipe is a delicious mix of herbs and spices. Blackening Seasoning has a great flavor followed by a spicy kick.

 - You can make it up ahead of time or as you need it.

 There are no standard blackening seasoning recipes.
-These are the ingredients I use and please note that they are all dried and not fresh.
+These are the ingredients I use.
+Note that they are all dried and not fresh so they will last a long time in your spice cabinet.

 - Salt